ApplySci/aim/README.md

 If the app is closed, then it won't know anything about it, so I plan to trigger a push notification from my server (in progress).

-The live scoring of a tournament is done in a **Google spreadsheet**, based on the one developed by David Bresnick for the World Riichi Championship.
+The live scoring of a tournament is done in a **Google spreadsheet** (template done, cloning done), based on the one developed by David Bresnick for the World Riichi Championship.

-# Coding decisions that might be unexpected (and might be unsound):
+## Coding decisions that might be unexpected (and might be unsound):

 ### Going via firebase cloud store for the data, rather than server -> app directly